 Why did my Whirlpool ice maker stop making ice?
 Most often a frozen fill tube, then a stuck water inlet valve, then a failed icemaker module, then a freezer running too warm.
 Work them in that order.

 Where is the reset on a Whirlpool ice maker?
 There’s no labeled button on the common modular unit.
-Toggle the shutoff arm up and down to force a cycle, or jump the test points, then wait a few hours.
+Toggle the shutoff arm up and down to attempt a new cycle, then wait a few hours.
+If that doesn’t produce ice, call us.

 Is a Whirlpool ice maker worth repairing?
 Yes on a sound fridge under about 10 years old.
 The icemaker is a discrete part, so a repair rarely approaches the cost of a new refrigerator.